 The Matthei Store

 Henry Matthei was born in Germany and came to Chicago with his parents when he was seven years old.
 He first came to Palatine to visit his sister, Henrietta, who was married to Henry Schierding.
 In 1869, he entered into business with his brother-in-law.
 He eventually bought out his partner.
 This photo is of that first store on Brockway and Slade Streets.
-He built a new store at Bothwell and Slade.
+He built a new store at the southeast corner of Bothwell St. and Railroad Av.
 He married Emma Sutherland in 1871 and the couple had three children.
 They lived at 50 W. Wood Street.
 He was a Mason, an ardent Republican, served as postmaster for 16 years, and also served on the Board of Education.
 A few years before his death he turned over his store to his son, George, though he still went to the store daily.
 He died in 1926.

 Uncle Andy’s Cow Palace at the northeast corner of Quentin Road and Baldwin Road (Northwest Highway) has an interesting history.
 The land was originally owned by Elisha Pratt.
 It was sold to Edwin Converse whose family farmed it for over fifty years.
 Jack Deynzer purchased the farm in 1941 and five years later opened up a restaurant and cocktail lounge called the Radio Club Farm.
 Jack brought in mules for donkey baseball games to promote his new beverage, the “Moscow Mule”.
 Jack sold out in 1952 and the business became known variously as Paul Peterson’s Supper Club, Grier’s Supper Club and Evergreen Supper Club.
 An owner Oscar Craig was charged in 1958 with manslaughter in the death of manager Key Lverman.